muldis/Muldis_Object_Notation/spec/MUON_Semantics_Supplemental.md

 data model layered over top of MUON and they are both complex and highly variable.
-Only a few source code types have dedicated MUON syntax because they specifically benefit from that and conceptually they are simple even if they may vary greatly in implementation, such as unqualified identifiers (via **Text**) and **Nesting**, **Heading**, **Renaming**.
+Only a few source code types have dedicated MUON syntax because they specifically benefit from that and conceptually they are simple even if they may vary greatly in implementation, such as nonqualified identifiers (via **Text**) and **Nesting**, **Heading**, **Renaming**.
 However it is planned for MUON to be extended with many more source code defining possreps.